 Student File Restrictions

-- The non-payment of fees, including Camosun College Student Society fees (Registration office).
+- Non-payment of fees, including Camosun College Student Society fees

 T4A Statement of Pension, Retirement, Annuity, and Other Income

-If you received financial assistance from Camosun in the form of a grant, bursary or award, a T4A for tax purposes will be issued to you (by mail) for the cumulative amount.
+If you received financial assistance from Camosun in the form of a grant, bursary or award, a T4A for tax purposes will be issued to you for the cumulative amount.
 This may include, but is not limited to, Adult Upgrading Grants (AUG), bursaries, scholarships, or other awards received through the College within the tax (calendar) year.
 Amounts on T4As are considered ‘other income’.
-For more information check with Canada Revenue Agency.
+For further information visit Tuition and Enrolment Certificate (T2202).

 T2202 Tuition and Enrolment Certificate (previously T2202A)